 Here's what I want from de Blasio.

-No, I want them to find the 900 million dollars.
+I want them to find the money.

-I want them to find the money, and every day we should say, Well, Bill, where is it?
+And every day we should say, well, Bill, where is it?

 I agree.

-And when he finds that money that this the program was called Thrive.
+And when he finds that money, that this the program was called Thrive.

 It was supposed to be this mental health initiative, right?

-So four years ago she gets 900 million.
+So four years ago, she gets $900 million.

-She's already got 250 million this year.
+She's already got $250 million this year.

-You're really on a tear about all this, I'll tell you it just burns me up.
+You're really on a tear about all this.

 Do you know how many families that could feed in New York City?